Actor Enrique Arce, from La Casa de Papel, “in love to the bars” with Samaná

 Last February Arce was in Puerto Plata “enjoying paradise” in Fricolandia and Cayo Arena.

-The Spanish interpreter shot the movie “Murder Mystery 2” alongside two of the kings of comedy in the United States, Jennifer Aniston and Adam Sandler.
+The Spanish interpreter shot the movie “Murder Mystery 2” with two of the kings of comedy in the United States, Jennifer Aniston and Adam Sandler.

 Similarly, the American actor David Ojalvo, the detective Ben Rizzo from “La Reina del Flow” was in the north of the country enjoying the benefits of the island.